Difference Between CHAR and VARCHAR and VARCHAR2

-Each value stored in CHAR type column will be having fix storage size of 4 bytes.
+Each value stored in a CHAR type column will be having fix storage size of 4 bytes.
 If the string length is lower than the 4 bytes, extra spaces are padded at the end of the string (Right Padding).

 VARCHAR data type:

 Unlike CHAR, the storage size of the data stored in VARCHAR is not fixed.
-If the string length is lower than 4 bytes, it does not add any extra spaces and the size of the data is exactly same as string length.
+If the string length is lower than 4 bytes, it does not add any extra spaces and the size of the data is exactly the same as string length.

 In simple word,